ilias-kolokousis/ilias-kolokousis/README.md

 ## 🎨 Outside of code

-Music production, sewing, and helping organize events in Berlin's nightlife scene.
+Sewing, and helping organize events in Berlin's nightlife scene.

 ---